The wooden tug Commodore Jack Barry

 to Chicago.
 By 1899 the Barry brothers quit the Chicago tug business and sold out to their competitors including the Commodore Jack Barry

-While off Superior, Wisconsin, one of the newer tugs on Lake Superior, the Commodore Jack Barry
+While off Superior, Wisconsin, in Lake superior, in the harbor, one of the newer tugs on Lake Superior, the Commodore Jack Barry

-went up in flames (which started forward of the pilot house) on October 13, 1897, with an estimated loss of $5,000.
+went up in flames (which started forward of the pilot house) on October 30, 1897, with an estimated loss of $5,000.
+No lives were lost.